 Care assessment process in Northern Ireland

-A community care assessment tells a Health and social care (HSC) trust about the help a person needs.
-This is followed by a review of their social care needs and may also be followed by a financial assessment.
+A 'health and social care assessment' tells the HSC trust about what help a person needs.
+This may also be followed by a financial assessment.

-- Paying for care and support in Northern Ireland
+- Paying for dementia care and support in Northern Ireland

 - You are here: Care assessment process in Northern Ireland

-- Paying for care in Northern Ireland: Support at home
+- Paying for care and support at home in Northern Ireland

 - Care home fees in Northern Ireland

-- Paying for care and support in Northern Ireland: Complaints and FAQs
+- Paying for care in Northern Ireland - complaints and FAQs

 Paying for care and support in NI